 - Neuromuscular weakness (myasthenia, Guillain-Barre), deconditioning, electrolyte abnormalities (ie, hypophosphatemia), malnutrition, splinting

-- Intrinsic lung disease including ARDS, pneumonia, COPD, pulmonary edema, etc.
+- Intrinsic lung diseases including ARDS, pneumonia, COPD, pulmonary edema, etc.

 To a large degree, this can be thought of as the opposite of respiratory acidosis.
 That is, a condition where CO2 elimination exceeds CO2 production.
 Think of situations in which the minute ventilation (respiratory rate x tidal volume) is increased.